shoaibms/ART/README.md

 *Install the necessary dependencies:*

-You can manually install the required packages by following the instructions provided within the code or using a provided requirements.txt file.
-If specific installation instructions are included in the scripts or other documentation, please follow those to ensure you have the correct setup.
+You can manually install the required packages in this virtual environment based on your needs.
+If there are conflicts, you can create a separate environment to resolve them.